JeremyParish69/docs/integrate/frontend.md

     	- CoinGecko ID (optional, but should be included if and when one exists)
     		- Refer to the latest [CoinGecko Coins List](https://api.coingecko.com/api/v3/coins/list), or
         - `pool:<coin minimal denomination>` (default alternative, if no CoinGecko ID exists yet)
         	- The alternatives should only be used if there is an acceptable pool with the new asset
+- Enough OSMO for the pool creation fee and initial liquidity of an OSMO pool
 - Basic understanding of GitHub, knowing how to fork, create a branch, commit changes, and submit a Pull Request

 ### Steps